tuyen-tran1/VN-SLU/README.md

 # VN-SLU
-A Vietnamese Spoken Language Understanding Dataset Contact email: tuyencbt@gmail.com
+A Vietnamese Spoken Language Understanding Dataset

+Contact email: tuyencbt@gmail.com

-This repository contains links to download the VN-SLU dataset and a brief overview of the dataset
+This repository contains links to download the VN-SLU dataset and a brief overview of the dataset.

 **Getting the data**